Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 ```

 ## Known Gaps from Previous Library
-There are a few features that have yet to be implemented in `Azure.Messaging.ServiceBus`, but were present in the previous library.
-The plan is to add these features in upcoming releases (unless otherwise noted), but they will not be available at the time of GA:
+There are a few features that are yet to be implemented in `Azure.Messaging.ServiceBus`, but were present in the previous library `Microsoft.Azure.ServiceBus`.
+The plan is to add these features in upcoming releases (unless otherwise noted), but they will not be available in the version 7.0.0:
-- **Cross entity transactions** - In the previous library, transactions could work across multiple entities by leveraging the [`viaEntityPath`](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/servicebus/Microsoft.Azure.ServiceBus/src/Core/MessageSender.cs#L118) parameter of the `MessageSender` constructor.
-The service is planning to make future updates that would make it possible to do cross-entity transactions without specificing a "via" entity.
-The `viaEntityPath` parameter will still continue to work in the same way in the previous library, but will not be necessary in the new library.
+- **Cross entity transactions** - In the previous library, Microsoft.Azure.ServiceBus, transactions could work across multiple entities by leveraging the [`viaEntityPath`](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/servicebus/Microsoft.Azure.ServiceBus/src/Core/MessageSender.cs#L118) parameter of the `MessageSender` constructor.
+The service is planning to make backward compatible updates that would make it possible to do cross-entity transactions without specificing a "via" entity.
+The new library plans to take advantage of this new feature and therefore, the cross entity transactions feature will be available in the upcoming release instead of the current version 7.0.0.
 Support for this feature can be tracked via https://github.com/Azure/azure-sdk-for-net/issues/17355.
-- **Plugins** - In the previous library, users could [register plugins](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/servicebus/Microsoft.Azure.ServiceBus/src/QueueClient.cs#L527) that would alter an outgoing message before serialization, or alter an incoming message after being deserialized.
+- **Plugins** - In the previous library, Microsoft.Azure.ServiceBus, users could [register plugins](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/servicebus/Microsoft.Azure.ServiceBus/src/QueueClient.cs#L527) that would alter an outgoing message before serialization, or alter an incoming message after being deserialized.
 These extension points allowed users of the Service Bus library to use common OSS extensions to enhance their applications without having to implement their own logic, and without having to wait for the SDK to explicitly support the needed feature.
 For instance, one use of the plugin functionality is to implement the [claim-check pattern](https://www.nuget.org/packages/ServiceBus.AttachmentPlugin/) to send and receive messages that exceed the Service Bus message size limits.
 This feature is not yet supported in the new library but will be added in an upcoming release.
 Support for this feature can be tracked via https://github.com/Azure/azure-sdk-for-net/issues/12943.
-- **AMQP Body Sections** - In the previous library, it was possible to read the message body even if it was not stored in the [AMQP data section](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-data) by using the [`GetBody<T>`](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/servicebus/Microsoft.Azure.ServiceBus/src/Extensions/MessageInterOpExtensions.cs#L76) extension method.
+- **AMQP Body Sections** - In the previous library, Microsoft.Azure.ServiceBus, it was possible to read the message body even if it was not stored in the [AMQP data section](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-data) by using the [`GetBody<T>`](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/servicebus/Microsoft.Azure.ServiceBus/src/Extensions/MessageInterOpExtensions.cs#L76) extension method.
 In the new library, we currently do not expose a way to get the message body if it is not populated in the AMQP data section.
 We will add support for both setting and retrieving the message body in any of the AMQP body sections in an upcoming release.
 This includes the [data](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-data), [sequence](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-amqp-sequence), [value](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-amqp-value) body sections.
 Support for this feature can be tracked via https://github.com/Azure/azure-sdk-for-net/issues/17356.
-- **Max receive wait time for Processor** - In the previous library, it was possible to configure the maximum amount of time each receive call would wait when receiving a message using the message pump (this is known as the Processor in the new library).
+- **Max receive wait time for Processor** - In the previous library, Microsoft.Azure.ServiceBus, it was possible to configure the maximum amount of time each receive call would wait when receiving a message using the message pump (this is known as the Processor in the new library).
 This was not included in the GA release of the new library as we were not certain that this configuration option would be needed for users of the processor.
 Feedback for this feature request can be submitted and tracked via https://github.com/Azure/azure-sdk-for-net/issues/16773.

 ## Additional samples